GandhiCloudLab/envizi-reports/10-market-based-emissions/readme.md

 This blog explains about Market Based Emissions Report in Envizi.

+This report will allow your organization to view total electricity consumption including renewables and report on both market-based and location based emissions.

 ## 1. Open the Report

 Open the report using the Reports search